MoserMichael/dockerdashphp/README.md

 ### what i learned

+I wrote this project in order to pick up some working knowledge of PHP, I think that it's much easier to learn from hands-on projects..

 I started to use the php test server, with this exercise.
 Conventional wisdom says that this is a single threaded web server only, but o wonder - " You can configure the built-in webserver to fork multiple workers in order to test code that requires multiple concurrent requests to the built-in webserver.
 Set the PHP_CLI_SERVER_WORKERS environment variable to the number of desired workers before starting the server.
 This is not supported on Windows. ".
 See [here](https://www.php.net/manual/en/features.commandline.webserver.php).
 However this trick has it's limits: you can't have TLS with the php test server.